20. The Principles That Must Be Observed in Life Entry

 In pursuing life, you must pay attention to two things: first, understanding the truth within God’s words; second, understanding yourself within God’s words.
 These two things are most fundamental.
 There is no life or truth outside of God’s words.
 If you do not seek the truth within God’s words, where, then, can you go to seek it?
 Where is there truth in the world?
 All of the world’s books are compiled of the devil Satan’s theories, are they not?
 They do not contain even one iota of truth!
 The most important parts of understanding the truth in God’s words are understanding God within His words, understanding human life within His words, and understanding all aspects of the truth within His words, such as the true understanding of oneself and discovering the meaning of human existence within God’s words.
 All truth is within God’s words.
 You cannot enter into the truth unless it is done through the words of God.
 The main outcome you must attain is to know what it is to possess understanding and knowledge of God’s words.
 With a real understanding of God’s words, you can then understand the truth.
 This is the most fundamental thing.

-In pursuit of life entry, one must examine one’s own words and deeds, thoughts and ideas with every matter encountered in one’s everyday life, and grasp one’s own states; following that, one must check them against the truth, seek the truth, and enter the reality of the truths one understands.
-During the course of entering the reality of the truth, one must grasp one’s own states, and come frequently before God to pray to Him and beseech Him.
-One must also fellowship often with brothers and sisters with an open heart, seek the path of entry into the reality of the truth, and seek the principles of the truth.
+In pursuit of life entry, one must examine one’s own words and deeds, thoughts and ideas with every matter encountered in one’s everyday life, and grasp one’s own states; following that, one must check them against the truth, seek the truth, and enter the truth reality of the truths one understands.
+During the course of entering truth reality, one must grasp one’s own states, and come frequently before God to pray to Him and beseech Him.
+One must also fellowship often with brothers and sisters with an open heart, seek the path of entry into truth reality, and seek the truth principle.
 Ultimately, one will come to know what dispositions one reveals in everyday life, whether or not God takes joy in them, whether or not the path one practices is accurate, whether or not one has checked the states found within oneself through self-examination against God’s words, whether or not they checked them accurately, whether or not they accord with God’s words, and whether or not one has truly made an achievement and made a positive entry regarding the states which accord with God’s words.
 When you frequently live within these states, within these conditions, gradually, you will come to have a basic comprehension toward some truths and toward your practical states.
+And when someone has a basic comprehension of these states and of all aspects of the truth, they become enriched and bounteous within; they are no longer so numb, dull-witted, impoverished and pitiful.

-Excerpted from “Knowing One’s Disposition Is the Foundation of Changing It” in Records of Christ’s Talks
+Excerpted from “Knowing One’s Disposition Is the Foundation of Changing It” in Records of Talks of Christ of the Last Days

 The key to achieving growth in life in one’s faith in God is knowing what work God does in your experience, beholding the loveliness of God, and understanding the will of God, such that you defer to all of God’s arrangements, have God’s words wrought into you so that they become your life, and thereby satisfy God.
 If your faith is a foolish faith, if you pay no heed to spiritual matters and to changes in your life disposition, if you exert no effort toward the truth, will you be able to grasp God’s will?
 If you do not understand what God asks, then you will be incapable of experiencing, and will thus have no path to practice.
 What you must pay attention to as you experience God’s words is the effect they produce in you, so that you may come to know God from His words.
 If you only know to read God’s words, but do not know how to experience them, does this not show that you are ignorant of spiritual matters?
 Right now, most people are incapable of experiencing God’s words, and thus they do not know the work of God.
 Is this not a failing in their practice?
 If they carry on like this, at what point will they be capable of experiencing things in their rich fullness and achieving growth in their lives?
 Does this not amount merely to empty talk?
 There are many among you who focus on theory, who know nothing of spiritual matters, and yet still wish to be put to great use by God and to be blessed by God.
 This is totally unrealistic!
 Thus, you must put an end to this failing, so that you may all enter onto the right track in your spiritual lives, have real experiences, and truly enter into the reality of God’s words.